Disconnected Agreement in Networks Prone to Link Failures: Introduction

-Our approach to specifying Consensus subsumes the models of link crashes, which is stricter in that a failed link stays faulty forever.
-Node crashes may also decompose a network into separate connected components, and our approach subsumes this model as well.
-To see this for node crashes, observe that a node's crash could be simulated by crashing all links incident to the node at the round of crash.
-If a node's crash occurs in a simulation then the node stays operational but it constitutes a single-node connected component, so any decision by the node on some initial input value satisfies agreement and validity.
+Our approach to specifying disconnected agreement subsumes the models of link crashes, which is stricter in that once a link manifests its faultiness by omitting a message it will omit all the messages in the future.
+Node crashes may also decompose a network into separate connected components, and our approach subsumes the model of node crashes as well.
+To see this for node crashes, observe that a node's crash could be simulated by crashing all the links incident to a node at the round of its crash.
+If a node's crash occurs in such a simulation then the node stays operational but it constitutes a single-node connected component, so any decision by the node on some initial input value satisfies agreement and validity.

 Let $n$ denote the number of nodes and $m$ the number of links in an initial network.
 Nodes are equipped with names, which are unique integers represented by $\cO(\log n)$ bits.
-Initial input values are assumed to be encodable with $\cO(\log n)$ bits each.
+Initial input values are assumed to be encodable with $\cO(\log n)$ bits.
 A message is considered ``short'' if it carries $\cO(\log n)$ bits, and it is ``linear'' if it carries $\cO(n\log n)$ bits.
-A network operates with ``minimal knowledge'' if each node initially knows its individual name, the initial input value, and it can distinguish among ports as the sources of incoming and outlets for outgoing communication.
+A network operates with ``minimal knowledge'' if each node initially knows its individual name, the initial input value, and it can distinguish among ports as sources of the incoming and outlets for the outgoing communication.

-We use a network's dynamic attribute called ``stretch,'' which is an integer reflecting the number of connected components and their diameters.
-The purpose of using stretch is to consider scalability of Consensus solutions to networks evolving through link failures and their removal from the network.
-In particular, we define ``fast'' and ``early-stopping'' algorithms solving Consensus by referring to stretch.
+We use a network's dynamic attribute called ``stretch,'' which is an integer determined by the number of connected components and their diameters.
+The purpose of using stretch is to consider scalability of disconnected agreement solutions to networks evolving through link failures and their removal from the network.
+In particular, we define ``fast'' and ``early-stopping'' algorithms solving disconnected agreement by referring to stretch.
 Along with time performance, we consider the amount of communication, measured as an upper bound on the number of bits in each individual message.
 We also study performance of algorithms measured by ``link use'' defined as the number of reliable links through which nodes transmit messages.

 \Paragraph{A summary of the results.}